-DOE O 360.1, TRAINING, and DOE O 440.1, WORKER PROTECTION MANAGEMENT FOR DOE FEDERAL AND CONTRACTOR EMPLOYEES, provides general training requirements.
-DOE 5480.20A, PERSONNEL SELECTION, QUALIFICATION, AND TRAINING REQUIRMENTS FOR DOE NUCLEAR FACILITIES, establishes selection, qualification, training, and staffing requirements for personnel involved in the operation, maintenance, and technical support of DOE reactor and non-reactor nuclear facilities.
+DOE O 360.1B, FEDERAL EMPLOYEE TRAINING, and DOE O 440.1A, WORKER PROTECTION MANAGEMENT FOR DOE FEDERAL AND CONTRACTOR EMPLOYEES, provide general training requirements.
+DOE 5480.20A Chg 1, PERSONNEL SELECTION, QUALIFICATION, AND TRAINING REQUIRMENTS FOR DOE NUCLEAR FACILITIES, establishes selection, qualification, training, and staffing requirements for personnel involved in the operation, maintenance, and technical support of DOE reactor and non-reactor nuclear facilities.

-Additional DOE guidance is available in DOE-STD-1011-92, Guide to Good Practices for the Design, Development and Implementation of Examinations.
+Additional DOE guidance is available in DOE- HDBK-1205-97, Guide to Good Practices for the Design, Development and Implementation of Examinations.

-In lieu of initial training for those employees already involved in operating a process on May 26, 1992, management was permitted to certify in writing that these employees had the required abilities, knowledge, and skills to safely carry out the duties and responsibilities as specified.
 Training records must be maintained which identify the process operator, the date of training, and the method used to verify successful completion and understanding of the training.
 Although not required, checklists covering the required training and testing are often useful tools to ensure that training requirements are completed prior to job assignment.